Cataracts

 Cataracts are a condition where the lens inside the eye, which functions like a camera lens, becomes cloudy, causing blurred vision.

-A normal lens is transparent, accurately transmitting light to the retina.
 However, when cataracts develop, the lens becomes cloudy, causing vision to appear hazy like looking through fog and making light appear blurred.

 Normal lens